tpgillam/bream/README.md

 ## Advantages of versioning
-The main advantage of explicitly encoding & decoding your objects with amber is the ability to _version_ the encoded form, and then provide a "compatibility decode" pathway to decode an older encoded representation into the latest in-memory representation.
+The main advantage of explicitly encoding & decoding your objects with bream is the ability to _version_ the encoded form, and then provide a "compatibility decode" pathway to decode an older encoded representation into the latest in-memory representation.